 If your goal is to;

-Instead, start small go out and buy a planner that fits in your purse.
-I found that I am a tactile girl and work best with an “old school” planner.
-No matter how many times my husband gripes at me to “put something in my phone,” I never will.
-But I will write something down in my planner, and that small act of putting pen to paper will imprint the date in my memory.
-It helps me to keep the kids’ activities, work, and other important dates organized, like cleaning out one closet a month, no more no less.
+DO start small go out and buy a planner that fits in your purse.
+I found that I am “old school,” and work best with a paper planner.
+There is something about putting pen to paper that imprints it into my memory.
+It helps me to keep the kids’ activities, work, and chores on schedule.

 If your Goal is to …

 DON’T tell yourself as a married mother of 3 that you are going to start traveling the world or speaking French.
 Let’s get real mamas’ we have responsibilities, kids, needy husbands (aka extra kids)

 DO take a once a monthly or bi-monthly continuing-ed class at your local university or community college.
 A few years ago I took a photography class at our local University and acquired some new skills that I will always need, met some new people and got out of the house!
 If your itching to get out of dodge, start small with a day trip somewhere.
 Familiarize yourself with the emotions and logistics that go along with solo travel.